Ligo04/TwinTex/README.md

 ### Usage

-1. `Config File`: Specify the configuration file `default_config.yaml`
+1. `Config File`: Specify the configuration file `default_config.yaml`.

-2. `Scene Path`: Specify the path of the scene directory, which has the following structure
+2. `Scene Path`: Specify the path to the data directory, which is structed as follows:

    ```
    ----